thiippal/abulafia/examples/README.md

     default_overlap_for_new_task_suites: 3
 ```

+#### `mixer`

-Next, use the key `mixer` to define the mix of different assignment types in each task suite.
+The mandatory key `mixer` is used to define the mix of different assignment types in each task suite.
 The following key/value pairs can be provided under the key `mixer`.

 | Key                      | Value   | Description                                                     |
 |:-------------------------|:--------|:----------------------------------------------------------------|